 |My CRC/CCRC Profile|

 CVE/CWA/CCAA Certification Benefits

-Certification as a CVE, CWA, and/or CCAA protects the public by ensuring individuals are of good moral character, meet nationally accepted standards of quality in their practice, and have the requisite educational and professional background.
+Certification as a CVE, CWA, and/or CCAA aids in the assurance that individuals meet nationally accepted standards of quality in their practice and have the requisite educational and professional background.
 Through renewing their certification at 5 year intervals with a minimum of 80 hours in approved continuing education, CVEs, CWAs, CCAAs demonstrate their continued professional development and adherence to current best practices.

 Major distinctions of CVE/CWA/CCAA certification are:

 - Competency Standards - A passing score on the initial certification exam ensures that CVEs, CWAs, CCAAs have met nationally-accepted, key competency standards based on current practices in the field.

 - CVE/CWA/CCAA Code of Ethics - CVEs, CWAs, CCAAs are required to adhere to their respective Code of Professional Ethics, as administered by the CRCC Ethics Committee.

 - Skill Development - CRCC requires that individuals renew their certification every five years by documenting the accrual of at least 80 clock hours of continuing education.

 - Current Practices - The CRCC is committed to the continuous improvement and updating of best practices which forms the foundation of approved continuing education programs.